 In many communities, you may now also visit residents in person for outdoor visits, provided you pass a screening, follow social distancing and other preventative guidelines.
 And some communities, as allowed by state or local health officials, are offering indoor visits when following the same precautions.
 We know our residents have been eager to resume their social lives, and we’re happy we’re able to bring them together in person with friends and family once again.

-As the world continues to adapt to the reality of the COVID-19 pandemic, you can rest assured that we will keep prioritizing both compassion and care in all the decisions we make.
-And as always, our number one goal and our guiding principle is to maximize the health and safety of our residents.
+As the world continues to adapt to this new normal, you can rest assured that we will keep prioritizing both compassion and care in all the decisions we make.
+And as always, our no. 1 goal and guiding principle is to maximize the health and well-being of our residents.